mandrasch/oerhoernchen20/scrapy/README.md

 NO WARRANTY!
 USE THIS ON YOUR OWN RISK!
 PLEASE RESPECT ROBOTS.TXT, RATE LIMITS AND COPYRIGHT!

+HOOU -> we do it with PHP, see /web/ -> cli controller ZOERR -> let's scrape scrapy crawl htmlexport -a project_key=zoerr

 https://docs.google.com/presentation/d/1lLW2Ma_aKXSAelpsqJCk-zUF5i5GhNchSL7G1KGAPiM/edit?usp=sharing

 # Use a spider (Python3, Scrapy 1.6)